aupasana/vedanta-old/pages/mimamsa.md

 # artha saṅgraha

 Some āchāryas teach the artha saṅgraha instead of the mīmāmsā nyāya prakāsha
 as the introductory text for mīmāmsā shāstra.
+According to drāvidāchārya, students who wish to study furthur then take up the mānameyodaya and nyāya māla with vistara.

 ### Links (texts):